 In addition, within weeks of the tragic fire, Morton Gause Ware, great-grandson and leader of the funeral home, passed away.
 During this difficult time for the Ware family, Mrs. Morton Gause Ware (Dolly) led her family to overcome their hardships and continue their family business by purchasing their competitor Owens & Brumley Funeral Home located two blocks north from their former funeral home location.

 Owens & Brumley Funeral Home and Ambulance Service had been serving families since their beginning in 1922 by their late founder R. D. Owens.

-Joe B. Brown left his legacy to his wife and high school sweetheart, Alma L. Brown, of 51 years and their two children, Martha Brown LaFerney and Monte Joe Brown.
-Monte had worked with his father since their beginning in 1974.
-Raised in real life situations of life and death, both as an EMT/paramedic and a licensed funeral director/embalmer, Monte gained the knowledge and compassion needed to serve families during their time of loss.
-Monte is past president of the North Texas Funeral Directors Association and leads the family–owned business along with his mother, Alma, and son, Jacob Paul Brown.
+Joe B. Brown left his legacy to his wife and high school sweetheart, Alma L. Brown of 51 years, their daughter, Martha Brown LaFerney and Monte Joe Brown who had worked with his father since Meissner Brown Funeral Home opened in 1974.
+Raised in real life situations of life and death, both as an EMT/Paramedic and a licensed funeral director/embalmer, Monte gained the knowledge and compassion needed to serve families during their time of loss.

 In February 2003, the Brown Family created a licensed commercial embalming establishment to assist other funeral home establishments in the professional removal transportation, embalming and delivery locally and out of state.
 This was made possible due to the funeral home having a second embalming room facility and a place for a separate office.

 In September 2007, we opened our crematory with the installation of our retort which has the capacity to cremate up to an 850 pound person.
 In addition, we also added a new I.D. viewing/witness cremation room next to our crematory for families who ask for I.D. viewings.